How to create and add certificates?

 Using the certificate generation script

-directory is not found, you will be prompted to provide its path. - If the
+- If the sormas2sormasdirectory is not found, you will be prompted to provide its path.

-by default.
-If it is not found there, you will be prompted to provide the path to thesormas.properties
+- If the SORMAS_PROPERTIESenvironment variable is not available, the script will search for thesormas.propertiesfile in/opt/domains/sormas/sormas.propertiesby default.
+If it is not found there, you will be prompted to provide the path to thesormas.propertiesfile.

 and an Organization (O).
 These may be set in environment variables (recommended), or provided